 The 2016–2018 CHHC module, titled "Violence and Order Past and Present," studied the various roles that violence has played in political and social order, as well as the possible norms and cultural attitudes that have governed its use.
 Read more about the Violence and Order module here.

-Social and Technological Change in Historical Perspective: Innovation, Quantification, Representation.”
-It explores the ways in which new technologies since the Industrial Revolution have addressed social challenges and the ways in which such challenges and associated technologies have been understood and accommodated in specific social contexts.
-Read more about the 2019-2021 module here.
+The next module, beginning in 2020, is titled "Interpreting Economic Change in Europe, c.
+1650-1900."
+It brings together scholars from a range of disciplines to explore the ways in which new technologies since the Industrial Revolution have addressed social challenges—related, for example, to population change, economic development, the environment— and the ways in which such challenges and associated technologies have been understood and accommodated in specific social contexts.
+Read more about the 2020-2022 module here.